energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 3. PROPOSED ARCHITECTURE & DELIVERABLES:

     1. EW-AI API - Thin client REST API.
 Suggested: implementation in Golang (but could also be typescript/node.js), JSON, Swagger Doc, etc. Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
 This would enable EW-AI to be integrated easily into many different EW-DOS clients.
-It should be noted that this same API could also be used to import legacy PTD data into this system, it is not limited to be called from new/active devices.
-This would allow a vast set of existing power consumption data to be imported and achieve the benefits of being setpu for OCEAN AI analysis.
+One huge benefit of this architecture is that it would allow legacy power data to be imported into the ocean subsystem/marketplace by using this same API, as well as for the new IOT EW-DOS devices.
+This would allow a vast set of existing power consumption data to be imported and achieve the benefits of being setup for OCEAN AI analysis and learning.

     2. EW-AI DB - Back End Data Model/DB.
 Suggested: Mongo (but could be SQL if needed).
 This protoype would hand-code schema scripts, no UI for the DB is called for in this challenge project. (it would be possible to add that later of course).